caleblopez96/SQL101/README.md

 ## Quick Tips

 - Use table aliases (`c` for customers, `o` for orders) to make queries cleaner
-- Always specify which table a column comes from in joins: `customers.customer_id`
+- Always specify which table a column comes from in joins: `customers.id`
 - Start simple and build up complex queries step by step
 - Use `LIMIT` when testing to avoid huge result sets